How do I apply to your family medicine residency program?

 When is your application deadline?

-We participate in both the ACGME and AOA couples match and have previously had several couples match with our program.
+Yes.
+In the past, we have had several couples match with our program.

 Are there any fellowships available?

 UPMC Shadyside currently offers fellowships in Faculty Development and Primary Care Sports Medicine.

 How has your program responded to COVID-19?
 (Updated September 2023)

 We believe that communication is key during a crisis.
 Our Director, Dr. Jacqueline Weaver-Agostoni, added program director updates during didactics to share the most recent news/changes, and to answer any questions.
 Our leadership team meets frequently and scheduling adjustments are made with Chief Resident input as needed.
 The residents added a jeopardy system, which is still in place.
 We continue to follow all UPMC and Pennsylvania state guidelines, which are based on recommendations from the CDC.